duynguyen/ai-function-lab/index.md

 ---
 layout: home
-title:  Adobe Sensei functions
+title:  Building composable AI with Adobe Cloud Platform
 ---
 <!--
 ## What You Will Learn
 -->

-In this lab you will learn how to build a serverless app that takes advantage of Adobe's cloud offerings, Adobe I/O developer tools and APIs and Adobe Sensei functions.
+In this lab you will learn how to build a serverless app that takes advantage of Adobe's cloud offerings, Adobe I/O developer tools and APIs and AI functions.
 Adobe Sensei functions enable the enterprise and partners to consume, compose and extend Adobe Sensei.

 ### Technology Used
 - [Apache OpenWhisk](https://openwhisk.apache.org/)
 - [Adobe I/O developer tools and APIs](https://www.adobe.io/)

 ### Project Exercises/Solutions
-The folder for the exercises and solutions have been pre-loaded on your workstation in your user directory at `~/adobe-sensei-actions-lab`
+The folder for the exercises and solutions have been pre-loaded on your workstation in your user directory at `~/ai-actions-lab`

 > If at any point you are stuck in an exercise, simply replace your version with the `composition.js` from the corresponding **_solutions_** folder.